Makeup Artistry Schools

 Makeup artists are employed in a number of different settings.
 They can work as employees of a business or organization, or they can work on a contract or freelance basis.
 Some of the most common makeup artist jobs include the following:

-- Special effects makeup artist—This type of position involves much more than applying makeup; it requires you to completely transform appearances.
-You often spend a lot of time researching and working with directors and producers in order to determine what is required.
-After completing sketches, you will apply makeup, and even prosthetics, in order to alter an actor's appearance in a way that resembles the character that he or she is portraying.
+- Special effects makeup artist: This type of position involves much more than applying makeup; it requires you to completely transform appearances.
+You often spend a lot of time researching and working with directors and producers to determine what is required.
+After completing sketches, you will apply makeup, and even prosthetics, to alter an actor's appearance in a way that resembles the character that they are portraying.

 How Much Do Makeup Artists Make?

 An established makeup artist can enjoy good earnings.
-In fact, the average annual makeup artist salary is $72,030, according to 2018 data.
-That is equivalent to $34.63 per hour.
-And the top-earning makeup artists can bring in salaries over $130,710 (which is equivalent to $62.84 per hour).1 Along with your level of skill and expertise, there are other factors that can lead to higher earnings, such as the state or region where you live and the industry in which you work.
+In fact, according to 2021 data from the Occupational Employment and Wage Statistics (OEWS) program, the median annual makeup artist salary is $134,750.* That is equivalent to $64.78 per hour.
+And the top-earning makeup artists can bring in salaries over $172,150 (which is equivalent to $82.77 per hour).
+Along with your level of skill and expertise, there are other factors that can lead to higher earnings, such as the state or region where you live and the industry in which you work.

-Makeup artists working in the motion picture and video industries enjoy a much higher average salary of $78,720 annually.
-That's over $6,600 higher than the national average.
+OEWS program data also shows that makeup artists working in the motion picture and video industries enjoy a much higher average salary of $138,420 annually.* That's almost $4,000 higher than the national median.
 So, although these jobs can be harder to find, the payoff can be substantial.
 You could also find higher-paying jobs in certain states and regions.
-For example, Tennessee, the District of Columbia, California, New York, and Florida offer the best-paying jobs; the average annual salaries in those regions can range from $63,950 to $88,090.1
+For example, California, New York, and the District of Columbia, offer the best-paying jobs; the average annual salaries in those regions can range from $103,820 to $136,340.

 Start Exploring the Depths of Your Creative Abilities